mathcamp/steward_palantir/README.rst

 1. If a check targets a minion using the 'glob', 'list', or 'pcre' expr_forms, it will never be run on the minion.
 2. If a check targets a minion with a different expr_form, the check will still run, but the handlers will not.
 Meaning no alerts will be raised.

-This is due to a limitation with salt (it does not expose the matching algorithms).
+This is due to a limitation with salt (it does not expose the minion matching algorithms).